 Department of the Air Force

-The DAF remains focused on the Department of Defense’s mission to safeguard and advance vital U.S. national security interests and meet growing threats to a stable and open international system.
+The DAF remains focused on the DoD mission to safeguard and advance vital U.S national security interests and meet growing threats to a stable and open international system.
 In line with the priorities of the Secretary of Defense, this budget request supports that mission and invests in the people and teams that are our decisive advantage.
 This budget request maintains readiness to respond to current threats and addresses key capability gaps while investing to manage risks that are increasing with time.
-Furthermore, this budget request continues to focus and build upon the modernization called for by the Operational Imperatives and Cross-cutting Operational Enablers.

 U.S. Air Force

-The Research, Development, Test and Evaluation (RDT&E) budget request of $37.7B invests in key modernization efforts across multiple core functions.
-The nuclear enterprise includes modernization efforts include B-21, Sentinel, Long Range Standoff (LRSO) weapon, and the Survivable Airborne Operations Center (SAOC).
-These investments along with Next-Generation Air Dominance, Collaborative Combat Aircraft (CCA), and other modernizations will counter future security challenges in alignment with the Secretary of the Air Forces seven operational imperatives.
+The FY 2026 U.S. The Research, Development, Test and Evaluation (RDT&E) budget of $46.4B ($36.2B in discretionary and $10.2B in mandatory) invests in key modernization efforts across many of the core functions.
+The nuclear enterprise includes modernization efforts for LGM-35A Sentinel, Long Range Standoff (LRSO) missile, and the Survivable Airborne Operations Center (SAOC).
+These investments along with the F-47 Next-Generation Air Dominance, Collaborative Combat Aircraft (CCA), and other modernizations will address future security challenges.

-The Procurement budget request of $29.0B continues investments in several modernization priorities such as the F-35A, F-15EX, KC-46A, and the T-7A advanced pilot trainer.
-In addition, the procurement budget request continues investment in advanced munitions with the Joint Air to Surface Standoff Missile – Extended Range (JASSM-ER), Long Range Anti-Ship missile (LRASM), Advanced Anti-Radiation Guided Missile Extended Range (AARGM-ER), along with other precision munitions such as Joint Direct Attach Munition and Small Diameter Bomb (I & II).
+The U.S. Air Force Procurement budget request is $36.2B ($26.5B in discretionary and $9.7B in mandatory), and continues investments in several modernization priorities such as the F-35A, F-15EX, KC-46A, B-21 bomber, and the T-7A advanced pilot trainer.
+In addition, the procurement budget continues investment in advanced munitions with the Joint Air to Surface Standoff Missile – Extended Range (JASSM-ER), Long Range Anti-Ship missile (LRASM), along with other precision munitions such as Joint Direct Attack Munition and Small Diameter Bomb (I & II) and adds hypersonic capability with Air-Launched Rapid Response Weapons (ARRW), and begin procurement of Family Affordable Mass Missiles.

-The Military Construction (MILCON) budget request of $4.1B continues to fund high-priority projects to meet critical infrastructure requirements, mission needs, and operational timelines.
-The request includes $3.4B for Military Construction with resources allocated for new weapon system bed downs, Quality of Life projects, existing infrastructure investment, and Planning and Design for future projects.
+The U.S. Air Force Military Construction (MILCON) budget is $4.8B ($4.7B in discretionary and $0.1B in mandatory), and continues to fund high-priority projects to meet critical infrastructure requirements, mission needs, and operational timelines.
+The FY 2026 MILCON request includes $3.8B for Military Construction with resources allocated for new weapon system beddowns, the Ground Based Strategic Deterrence (GBSD), existing infrastructure investment, and planning and design for future projects including SAOC, (a key Nuclear Command and Control (NC3) component and the F-47 Next Generation Air Dominance.

 U.S. Space Force

-The Military Personnel (MILPERS) budget request of $1.2B resources a 4.5% pay raise, 4.2% Basic Allowance for Housing, and 3.4% Basic Allowance for Subsistence.
-Additionally, it supports U.S. Space Force end strength growth from 9,400 military authorizations to 9,800 military authorizations.
+The FY 2026 U.S. Space Force Military Personnel (MILPERS) budget request of $1.4B (1.4B in discretionary and $8.2M in mandatory) resources 3.8% raises in pay, 4.2% basic allowance for housing, and 3.4% basic allowance for subsistence.
+Additionally, it supports U.S. Space Force end strength growth from 9,800 military authorizations to 10,400 military authorizations.

-The Research, Development, Test & Evaluation (RDT&E) budget request of $18.7B invests to protect and defend global space architectures, protect and enable the Joint Force, build more resilient and integrated deterrence, and invest in Guardians.
-This request includes funding for Resilient Missile Warning/Missile Tracking capabilities, Space Technology Development and Prototyping, Ground/Space Domain Awareness, Next-Generation Overhead Persistent Infrared (OPIR), Evolved Strategic Satellite Communication (SATCOM) (ESS), Protected Tactical SATCOM (PTS), and Tech Transition (Space).
+The FY 2026 U.S. Space Force Research, Development, Test & Evaluation (RDT&E) budget request of of $29.0B ($15.5B in discretionary and $13.5B in mandatory) invests to protect and defend global space architectures, protect and enable the Joint Force, build more resilient and integrated deterrence, and invest in Guardians.
+Funding will support Resilient Missile Warning/Missile Tracking capabilities, Space Technology Development and Prototyping, Ground/Space Domain Awareness, Next-Gen Overhead Persistent Infrared (OPIR) Ground/Polar, Protected Tactical SATCOM (PTS), Tech Transition (Space), and Golden Dome initiatives.

-The Procurement budget request of $4.3B funds acquisition of space vehicles and terminals, ground control systems, launch services for seven National Security Space Launches and four SDA launches, and related communications security and training products.
+The U.S. Space Force Procurement budget request of $3.7B ($3.4B in discretionary and $0.3B in mandatory), provides for the acquisition of space vehicles and terminals, ground control systems, launch services, and related communications security and training products.

 DAF Summary

 The Department of the Air Force faces a generational challenge with an enduring strategic competition against a dynamic, well-resourced, and determined competitor.
-The PRC is actively developing and expanding capabilities to defeat the Department’s ability to project power.
+China is actively developing and expanding capabilities to defeat our ability to project power.
 We are in a race for technological superiority.
-The FY 2025 budget request is informed by these threats and builds a ready force capable of engaging the strategic long-term challenge across the spectrum of operations from competition through conflict.
-Furthermore, our strategy driven budget is aligned with the NDS and meets mission requirements while taking care of people and fulfilling the Department’s role in the Joint and interagency team.
+Our FY 2026 budget request is informed by these threats and builds a ready force capable of engaging the strategic long-term challenge across the spectrum of operations from competition through crisis.
+Furthermore, our strategy driven budget aligned with the interim National Defense Strategic Guidance and meets our mission requirements while taking care of people and fulfilling our role in the Joint and interagency team.